klezVirus/klezVirus.github.io/The_Big_Problem_of_Serialisation/readme.md

 }
 ```

 The application mainly tries to instantiate the same object class we saw in the previous example, by loading it from an external XML file.
-Instead of an XML parsing routing, the `readObject()` is called from the `XMLDecoder` class.
+Instead of an XML parser, the `readObject()` is called from the `XMLDecoder` class.

 As we already know, the general concept behind deserialization is to trick the application into loading arbitrary object, in a way we can use them to execute arbitrary code.
 So, in this case, how can we exploit this situation to achieve RCE?